robester0403/robester0403/README.md

 ## Hi everyone
-This is the place where I store my coding explorations, and ~~attempt to~~ disrupt the status quo!
+This is the place where I store my coding explorations and ~~attempt to~~ disrupt the status quo!

 🔭  I’m currently working on a collaborative project and websites for other professionals
 🌱  I’m currently polishing up my AWS and finishing my portfolio